 The Hellensitic world came to view Zoroaster as the father of magic and astrology.
 Later these priests came to be seen as tricksters, charlatans and cheats.
 Magi became associated with magic.
 Zoroaster was the figurehead for the magi.
 Some believe we have seven days in the week today because Zoroastrians believed there were seven planets.
 The Suda (an ancient encyclopedia of the Mediterranean world) claims that the Babylonians learned astronomy from Zoroaster.
 There is archeological evidence that the Chinese character/word Wu (shaman/witch/wizard/magician), was a loan from the old Persian word magus.

-Sadaam Hussein’s Ba’ath Party often pejoratively called Iranians “majus,” indicating that they were not true Muslims, but captive to an older pre-Muslim religion based on magic and paganism.
+Sadaam Hussein’s Ba’ath Party often pejoratively called Iranians “majus,” insinuating that they were not true Muslims, but captive to an older pre-Muslim religion based on magic and paganism.

-The New Testament (Acts of the Apostles 8:9; 13:6, 8) also translates magus as “magician,” except in this Sunday’s text from Matthew, where it is transliterated “Magi” or translated “wise men.”
+The New Testament (Acts of the Apostles 8:9; 13:6, 8) usually translates magus as “magician,” except in this Sunday’s text from Matthew, where it is transliterated “Magi” or translated “wise men.”
 This is an odd choice based more on legends than linguistics.
-Interesting though: Justin, Origen, Augustine and Jerome all translated it “magician,” even in Matthew.
+Interesting though: Justin, Origen, Augustine and Jerome all translated magus as “magician,” even in today’s passage from Matthew.

-Consider reading it like this: “In the time of King Herod, after Jesus was born in Bethlehem of Judea, magicians from the East came to Jerusalem, asking, ‘Where is the child who has been born king of the Jews?”
+How does it change our understanding of Matthew’s message to read this gospel text as follows?
+“In the time of King Herod, after Jesus was born in Bethlehem of Judea, magicians from the East came to Jerusalem, asking, ‘Where is the child who has been born king of the Jews?”

 The Magi were pagans.
-These pagans were interested in Jesus.
 There is great symbolism here.
-Pagans today are interested in Jesus is well, they just seem disillusioned with the church.
-Instead of seeing those who are disillusioned with the church as enemies, what might it look like to honor the spiritual hunger they have, and the righteous indignation they have when religious communities are more self-focused and other-focused?
-How might welcome them to the manger?
+Pagans today are interested in Jesus as well.
+It’s the patriarchal church they have problems with.
+Instead of seeing those who are disillusioned with the church as enemies, what might it look like to view them as we view the Magi?
+Seekers.
+Many people look for truth, regardless of the artificial boundaries of our religious clubs.
+What if we honored the spiritual hunger they have, and the righteous indignation they have when religious communities are more competitive and self-focused than other-focused?
+How might we welcome them to the manger?
+How might the Spirit be using them to purify the church?

 We have here a continuation of the paradoxes, opposites we heard in the Christmas story.
 Angels vs. shepherds, the mighty vs. the humble, the first vs. the least city of Judah, kings vs. animals, an inn vs. a stable, mortality versus the infinite.
 Here we have the ruthless power and scheming of a king who will stop at nothing, versus the innocence, vulnerability and faith of a child who welcomes all, even magicians.
 “The difference between Herod’s rule and the one to be born in Bethlehem could not be more stark,” says Stanley Hauerwas in Matthew (Brazos Theological Commentary on the Bible).